creaturerigger/efficientnet_brain_tumor_classifier/README.md

 ## Requirements

-After activating the virtual environment to install the requirements run the following code:
+After activating the virtual environment, to install the requirements run the following code:

 ```setup
 pip install -r requirements.txt